cyrilshtabtsovsky/website_from_neflify/content/pages/index.md

     items:
       - title: >-
-          With the expertise of Cyril Shtabtsovsky and his team, we decided to focus first on improving our sourcing and screening processes....
-Be aware of every climatech startup that is aligned with our investment strategy...
-Rank each startup in terms of its probability to become successful.
+          With the expertise of Cyril Shtabtsovsky and his team, we decided to focus first on improving our sourcing and screening processes...
         tagline: ''
         subtitle: 'Shai Albaranes, Vice President of Innovation and Ventures at Orbia'
         text: ''